Strawberry-Rhubarb Crisp (Freezer Friendly!)

 - 1 teaspoon cinnamon

-- 10-12 tablespoons of butter, cold and chopped
+- 10-12 tablespoons of unsalted butter, cold and chopped

-- Make filling: Clean and cut 3 stalks of rhubarb into 1/3-inch long pieces.
+- Make fruit filling: Clean and cut 3 stalks of rhubarb into 1/3-inch long pieces.
 Place in a small pot over medium heat.
-Add 1/3 cup of sugar.
+Add 1/4 cup of granulated sugar.
 Cook down for 3-5 minutes.
 Rhubarb should be softened.
-Set aside in a medium bowl.
+Set the rhubarb mixture aside in a medium bowl.

 - Clean and quarter strawberries (two 16oz containers), then place in the same pot you used to cook down the rhubarb.
-Add 1/3 cup of sugar and cook down for 3-4 minutes.
-Once softened, remove from pot and place in the same bowl as the rhubarb.
+Add 1/4 cup of granulated sugar and cook down for 3-4 minutes.
+Once softened, remove from the pot and place in the same bowl as the rhubarb.

-- Add remaining ingredients from the filling (brown sugar, corn starch, lemon juice, vanilla extract, cinnamon, and salt).
+- Add remaining ingredients from the filling (brown sugar, corn starch, lemon juice, vanilla extract, cinnamon, and salt) to the fruit mixture.
 Mix together.
 Set aside.

-- Assemble individual crisps: Place the filling into your Souper Cubes® trays (note: they should have cooled down to room temperature so they don't melt the butter in the crisp).
+- Assemble individual crisps: Place the fruit crisp filling into your Souper Cubes® trays (note: they should have cooled down to room temperature so they don't melt the butter in the crisp).
 I made ours about 1cup of filling each.
-Then top with crisp to preference.
+Then top with crisp streusel to preference.
 Freeze!

-- When you're ready to bake, take them out of the tray (or leave in the tray without the lid) and bake for 35 minutes in a 350F.
+- When you're ready to bake, take them out of the tray (or leave in the tray without the lid) and bake for a total time of 35 minutes at 350F until golden brown.
+Perfect with a scoop of vanilla ice cream.
 Enjoy!